truefoundry/elasti/README.md

 cd charts/elasti
 ```

-You will be able to install the Elasti Tool by following command
+You can install the Elasti Tool by running the following command:
 ```bash
 make deploy